JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/0fc51358-485c-4917-905e-4eafbfba9304" />
 \
 \
-(6) After the installing is completed, run the following scripts in sequence.
-Please follow the sequence below strictly!
-Each script should only be run after the previous one has finished executing: "SimH_Dataset_Generator_PSNR.m" -> "SimH_Dataset_Generator_TRGS.m" -> "SimH_Dataset_Merging.m" -> "SimH_Riemann_Featureset_Generator.m".
-Once the execution is complete, your MATLAB workspace should appear as shown below:
+(6) After the installing is completed, run 'RW_Recognition_Model.m'.
+When all the models are trained and validated, the figures will be generated automatically.

 ## III.
 SOME THINGS TO NOTE